sujal-0611/MLlabs/Lab3.md

 Recurrent Neural Networks (RNNs) are a type of neural network architecture that are well-suited to sequence prediction problems like language modeling because they can remember previous inputs in memory.
 This is especially useful in language modeling where the context (previous words) often informs the next word.

 **Exercise 2.1**: Can you think of another task, apart from language modeling, where RNNs might be useful?
+I think it can be used in time-series data predictions such as stock prices, revenue forecasting, weather forecasting.

 Here's a useful [resource](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) to learn more about RNNs and how they work.